ballerina-guides/hotel-reservation-demo/README.md

 ## Steps

 1) Clone Git Repo https://github.com/ballerina-guides/hotel-reservation-demo
-2) Goto backend directory
+2) Goto backend directory.
-3) Create a Ballerina Project with name `bal new .`
-4) Refer `backend/README.md` and generate the Record types for the service.
+3) Refer `backend/README.md` and generate the Record types for the service.
-5) Write init function to load rooms using json in the `resources/rooms.json`.
-6) Write a service for implement API for hotel reservation front end.
+4) Add a http service component implement API for hotel reservation front end.
    It should provide following API paths.
 Refer README.md for more on service resources.

    1) Get available room types